Building a New Organization: 1974 - 1997

-SaskCulture Inc. is a relatively new organization, yet its origins go back to a time when the cultural community in Saskatchewan was searching for ways to work together and secure additional funding sources.
+SaskCulture Inc. is a relatively new organization, yet its origins go back to a time when the cultural community in

 Back in 1980, the Saskatchewan Council of Cultural Organizations (SCCO) was formed as the first umbrella organization for culture in the province.
 It brought together many different groups in the cultural sector, representing both the volunteer and professional cultural organizations.

 For the next 16 years, SCCO assumed increased responsibility for the Culture Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation.
 Formed in 1974, the Saskatchewan Lotteries Trust Fund was seen as an ideal fundraiser for community sport, culture and recreation organizations.
 Thanks to lottery proceeds, SCCO was able to distribute funding to through its volunteer-based adjudication structure to support a wide range of cultural programming in the province.